StirArtifact/stir/README.md

 file will not be generated again.
 Otherwise, the file will be generated again.

 ### Replicating Pretrained Models
 The pretrained models we provide can be replicated by training models using the dataset provided by us.
-The training process can be performed by the following command:
+The training process can be performed by the following commands:

 ```shell
 python main.py train first [--data DATA]